 We hope that local children will help raise funds by taking part in non-uniform days.
 Children in participating schools can wear their own choice of clothes for one day, and those who can afford to are invited to bring a £1 foodbank donation to class.
 Click here for details.

-Schools in the area have been incredibly supportive over the years, and we hope they will commit to embedding an annual Luton Foodbank Non-uniform Day into their school calendar during the final week of every summer term until the shadow of food poverty has passed.
+Schools in the area have been incredibly supportive over the years, and we hope they will commit to embedding an annual Luton Foodbank Non-uniform Day into their school calendar during the final week of any term until the shadow of food poverty has passed.

 Teachers who would like more information are invited to call 01582 725838 or email email@example.com.
 We'd be happy to visit your school and talk to the children in assembly about out work.